Kellen Winslow: Record breaker (1980–1981)

-1981 season: Acclaimed performance in Miami

 The 1981 season began slowly for Winslow, with only five catches in the first two games.
 He drew more double coverage after Jefferson was traded to the Green Bay Packers; Winslow also theorized that teams were more aware of the threat he posed following his performances the previous year.
 Aided by the midseason arrival of wide receiver Wes Chandler in place of Jefferson, Winslow saw more single coverage as the season went on and produced better numbers.
 A highlight was a 55–21 win in Oakland when Winslow caught 13 passes for 144 yards and 5 touchdowns.
-The five receiving touchdowns tied an NFL single-game record that has not been surpassed as of 2024, while the 13 receptions tied Lance Alworth's franchise record.
+The five receiving touchdowns tied an NFL single-game record that has not been surpassed as of 2026, while the 13 receptions tied Lance Alworth's franchise record.
 Winslow said of the performance, "I just happened to get my number called today.
 A lot of things were going our way and they just happened to go my way in particular."

 San Diego were struggling with a 6–5 record before Winslow's five-touchdown game, but recovered to finish 10–6 and win their third consecutive AFC West title.
 Winslow led the league in receptions for the second consecutive season, finishing with 88 catches for 1,075 yards and 10 touchdowns.
 He was again named to the Pro Bowl (where he won co-MVP) and the AP All-Pro first team.

 "I feel like I've been to the mountaintop, but I'm not sure if I have the strength to look over."

 — —Winslow, after his performance in the Epic in Miami.